TokMem: One-Token Procedural Memory for Large Language Models

 We evaluate TokMem in two complementary settings.
-In the atomic memory recall setting, each task from Super-Natural Instructions~\citep{wang2022super} is treated as a distinct procedure, TokMem stores and retrieves 1,000 such procedures efficiently, without catastrophic forgetting.
-In the compositional memory recall setting based on function-calling tasks~\citep{liu2024apigen}, each tool invocation is modeled as an atomic procedure, and solving a query requires chaining multiple procedures together.
-TokMem supports this process by composing memory tokens, enabling the model to assemble procedures into coherent multi-step behaviors.
-Across both settings and multiple LLM backbones, TokMem consistently outperforms retrieval-based baselines and surpasses parametric fine-tuning while using far fewer trainable parameters.
+First, in atomic recall, we treat each of the 1,000 tasks from Super-Natural Instructions~\citep{wang2022super} as a distinct procedure.
+In this setting, TokMem successfully stores and retrieves these procedures efficiently without catastrophic forgetting, outperforming retrieval-based baselines by eliminating the noise and computational overhead of text-based prompts.
+Second, in compositional recall using function-calling benchmark~\citep{liu2024apigen}, each tool invocation is treated as an atomic procedure, and answering a query requires chaining multiple such procedures together.
+Here, TokMem consistently matches or surpasses the performance of parametric fine-tuning while using significantly fewer trainable parameters.